anthonyisafk/Computer-Arch-Lab-1/README.md

 4. **_Using the documentation to extract information on CPU types_** The simulator provides the user with various CPU models, with two in-order categories: **SimpleCPU** and **MinorCPU**.
 A little more detailed:
-###### SimpleCPU
+##### SimpleCPU
 - BaseSimpleCPU: It is the base model of the category and acts like an Abstract Class would do in Objected Oriented Programming.
 It offers a basic interface and information about most of the features and functions the other SimpleCPU models are capable of.
 This is why SimpleCPU models can never be standalone instances of a CPU.
 - AtomicSimpleCPU: Atomic CPU's use **atomic memory access**[1], which they use to estimate the cache time a set of instructions will take.
 The use of that kind of memory access makes it possible for AtomicSimpleCPU to determine what instruction gets immplemented during every CPU cycle.
 They also define the port used for the memory, and connects it to the cache.
 - TimingSimpleCPU: Timing Simple CPU's use **atomic memory access**[2], which allows them to emulate cache stalls and waiting for the memory to respond to requests.
 Along with the functions found on AtomicSimpleCPU, Timing variants can also dictate how a response will be handled and sent out by the system.

-###### MinorCPU
+##### MinorCPU
 MinorCPU is the most customizable and feature-rich class out of all the mainstream in-order CPU models.
 It offers the necessary tools for scheduling pipelines, branch prediction and various cache levels.
 It functions on a `per cycle` level, which means that it's given a "template" of the functions and handlers it has to use during every CPU cycle.
 It is able to handle data feedback, which is vital to the proper function of the pipeling process.
 Apart from all these, the user is allowed to specify the data structure and size the CPU is more likely to handle, while the MinorCPU class is even capable of visualizing how it puts the pipeline in order.

+---

-[1]Atomic Memory Access: It is a faster way of accessing memory, compared to Timing.
+[1] **Atomic Memory Access**: It is a faster way of accessing memory, compared to Timing.
 It utilizes fast-forwading and loose estimates of the time a request can take to be finished.
+\
-[2]Timing Memory Access: This is the most detailed simulation effort the system offers.
+[2] **Timing Memory Access**: This is the most detailed simulation effort the system offers.
 It calculates the time a request will take to be realized, taking queues and busy hardware into consideration.
 Timing is also capable of sending NACK signals when a request hasn't been completed, on top of the actual response.

+---